apache/openserverless/README.md

 docker ps
 ```

-## Procedure
+### Procedure

 ```
 git clone https://github.com/apache/openserverless --recurse-submodules cd openserverless
 ```

+To work on a release branch instead of `main`, add `--branch <branch>`.

 You can build with: `task build`

 You can run the test suite with: `task test`

 You can check all the files have the license header: `task license`

-Read the task files (that are basically shell scripts wrapped in an yaml environment) to learn all the build procedures.
+Read the task files (that are basically shell scripts wrapped in a yaml environment) to learn all the build procedures.

+## License

+Apache OpenServerless is licensed under the [Apache License, Version 2.0](LICENSE).
+See also the [NOTICE](NOTICE) file.

+## Disclaimer

+Apache OpenServerless (Incubating) is an effort undergoing incubation at the Apache
+Software Foundation (ASF), sponsored by the Apache Incubator PMC.

+Incubation is required of all newly accepted projects until a further review
+indicates that the infrastructure, communications, and decision making process
+have stabilized in a manner consistent with other successful ASF projects.

+While incubation status is not necessarily a reflection of the completeness
+or stability of the code, it does indicate that the project has yet to be
+fully endorsed by the ASF.